DionMS8/Pokedex/README.md

 ## General Information
-A simple web-based Pokedex based on the popular series "Pokemeon".
-The application retrieves information from the PokeAPI which has an ID that corresponds to the user input.
+A simple web-based Pokedex based on the popular series "Pokemon".
+The application prompts the user to enter their favourite number and it retrieves information from the PokeAPI which has an ID that corresponds to the user input.

 ## Technologies